pablolucio97/Study_Content/languages_frameworks_services/services/firebase/sending_push_notifications_on_react-native_using_fcm_and_one_signal.md

 2 - Click on "Refresh testers list", select your device user test, and the click on "Send Test Push".

-3 - Check if the push notification is arriving correctly on Android.
+3 - Check if the push notification is arriving correctly on Android (you must be authenticated on a Google Account).

 ## Implementing Push Notifications on React Native - iOS using APN and One Signal